Alexandria Marina via Flickr user Ron Cogswell

 - Work-related travel near major government agencies and corporations that support them.

 - Access to I-95, 395, and 495.

 Just across the Potomac River in Maryland sits the massive National Harbor entertainment destination, which includes the Gaylord National Resort.
 Don’t let crossing state lines deter you.
 Maryland sounds far away, but you can actually see the Gaylord from the riverbanks in Old Town.
 It’s about 5 miles away, or 15 minutes in a car.

-The Gaylord itself is a destination filled with plentiful activities, multiple dining alternatives on site, a spa, outdoor pool, and an attached pier leading directly to the National Harbor Ferris Wheel with views that stretch up and down the river.
+The Gaylord itself is a destination filled with plentiful activities, multiple dining alternatives on-site, a spa, an outdoor pool, and an attached pier leading directly to the National Harbor Ferris Wheel with views that stretch up and down the river.
 But, there is so much more to see, right out the front doors.

 - Convention Attendees.